Norfolk Southern Railway: Formation

-In 1980, the Norfolk Southern Corporation was created as a holding company for the Southern Railway (SOU, formed in 1894) and Norfolk & Western Railway (N&W, formed in 1881).
-In 1982, the Southern Railroad was given the new name of the Norfolk Southern Railway, an older line acquired by SOU in 1974 that primarily served North Carolina and the southeastern tip of Virginia; following this, Norfolk and Western was merged into the company, forming one, united, railroad.
+In January 1979, major eastern United States railroad holding companies Chessie System and Seaboard System Railroad applied to the Interstate Commerce Commission for approval to merge and create CSX Corporation.
+In response, the Southern Railway (SOU, formed in 1894) and Norfolk & Western Railway (N&W, formed in 1881) quickly decided a merger of their own would be advantageous.
+The two companies announced their merger plans in April 1979; the CSX merger went ahead in 1980.
+In 1982, SOU and N&W concluded their own merger, creating Norfolk Southern Corporation.
+In 1990, Norfolk Southern Corporation transferred all the common stock of N&W to Southern, and Southern's name was changed to Norfolk Southern Railway Company.
+In 1998, Norfolk and Western was merged into Norfolk Southern Railway, forming one, united, railroad.
 Headquarters for the new NS were established in Norfolk, Virginia.
 The company suffered a slight embarrassment when the marble headpiece at the building's entrance was unveiled, which read "Norfork[sic] Southern Railway".
 A new headpiece replaced the erroneous one several weeks later.
-NS aimed to compete in the eastern United States with CSX Transportation, formed after the Interstate Commerce Commission's 1980 approval of the merger of the Chessie System and the Seaboard System.